Artifacts

 Example 2:

-Metadata: Work Item Type: Product Backlog Item Title: WEB Copy list of automations associated with deregistered device Parent Item: 53086 Item ID: 57591
+Title: [WEB] Copy list of automations associated with deregistered device

-Description: When I'm deregistering a device that has associated automations, I want to easily copy the list of affected automations to my clipboard, so that I can reference them later or communicate them to other team members.
+When I'm deregistering a device that has associated automations, I want to easily copy the list of affected automations to my clipboard, so that I can reference them later or communicate them to other team members.

-This functionality should provide a simple copy button in the deregistration confirmation dialog that formats the automation names with line breaks. add "Copy" button to deregistration confirmation dialog implement clipboard API integration for copying text format automation names with line breaks between each name
+This functionality should provide a simple copy button in the deregistration confirmation dialog that formats the automation names with line breaks.

 Example 3:

-Description: When sending notifications to users via email, I want to use professionally designed templates that follow our brand guidelines, so that communications are consistent, recognizable, and enhance our brand identity.
+When sending notifications to users via email, I want to use professionally designed templates that follow our brand guidelines, so that communications are consistent, recognizable, and enhance our brand identity.

 These templates need to be responsive across all major email clients and include standardized header, footer, and content sections with appropriate styling.

-create HTML/CSS templates compatible with major email clients implement responsive design using media queries provide template variants for different notification types
+create HTML/CSS templates compatible with major email clients

 © 2026 Cezary Kulis